nathancfox/single-cell-database/docs/scdb_spec_working.md

 3. Process a CSV-like file into an expression matrix, cell IDs, and gene IDs numpy arrays.
 4. Parse a SOFT metadata file for single cell characteristics and store in a Pandas dataframe.

-Together, this means that adding a new GEO Series-sourced entry typically takes ~20 minutes and looks like this:
+Together, this means that adding a new GEO Series-sourced entry with a single data matrix typically takes ~30-40 minutes and looks like this:

 1. Start an interactive Python session.
 2. Set the GSE ID.